About This Course

-Entry Requirements: You will have a degree, preferably in the area of Arts or the Sciences (see detailed entry requirements)
+You will have a degree, preferably in the area of Arts or the Sciences See Requirements for full details.

 The Higher Diploma in Arts (Celtic Civilisation) is intended for those who already have a degree and who wish to study the literature and culture of the medieval Celtic countries intensively over one academic year full time, or two academic years part time.